segraef/graef.io/how-github-copilot-coding-agent-makes-my-day/index.md

 After around 10 minutes it finished the initial Implementation, changed the PR title and description with a detailed description and ready to merge.

 {{< admonition info Note >}}
-## What's the difference between GitHub Copilot and  GitHub Copilot Coding Agent?
+## What's the difference between GitHub Copilot and  GitHub Copilot coding agent?
-1. GitHub Copilot + Issue: When you assign Copilot to an issue, your GitHub Copilot Coding Agent (GHCA) gets assigned and starts working on it using GitHub Workflows and Action in its own instance.
+1. **GitHub Copilot + Issue**: When you assign Copilot to an issue, your GitHub Copilot coding agent (GHCA) gets assigned and starts working on it using GitHub Workflows and Action in its own instance.
-2. GitHub Copilot + Pull Request: When you assign Copilot to a pull request, your GitHub Copilot (GHC) reviews your code and gives feedback in form of a comment.
+2. **GitHub Copilot + Pull Request**: When you assign Copilot to a pull request, your GitHub Copilot (GHC) reviews your code and gives feedback in form of a comment.<br>

 More details around coding agent vs. agent mode see [Copilot coding agent versus agent mode](https://docs.github.com/en/copilot/concepts/about-copilot-coding-agent#copilot-coding-agent-versus-agent-mode)
 {{< /admonition >}}